June 10, 2020

-With my clients, I ask questions about desired location types, time of day, props, what clothing to wear & how to change outfits on location, and other relevant details.
+With my clients, I ask questions about desired location types, time of day, props, what clothing to wear, which colors to wear, & how to change outfits on location, and other relevant details.
 Once we know what we’re shooting, I’ll take on the responsibilities of location scouting, prop planning, parking, and all the other logistical details to make your portrait concept happen.
 The only homework assigned to my clients is the acquisition of the outfits necessary for their portrait session, and maybe some props.
 That’s it.
 Pretty easy, yeah?

 So there you have it – five sources of inspiration for your next portrait session.
 Whether big or small, simple or complex, I hope these excite you with possibilities.
 Ultimately, portraits are a celebration of life and a way to tell stories.
 They can be your story or one you love.
 Either way, these portrait concepts are sure to make you smile when you see the finished product, especially when they’re yours.